anagilrod/students_exam_scores/README.md

 The model is deployed using a FASTAPI.

+To deploy the model locally without Docker, follow these steps:
+1. Run the FASTAPI app using the command `make app_run`.
+2. Access the API at `http://localhost:8000/docs` to make predictions.

-To deploy the model locally, follow these steps:
+To deploy the model locally using Docker, follow these steps:
-1. Run the FASTAPI app using the command `uvicorn src.predict:app --host 0.0.0.0 --port 8000`.
+1. Run the FASTAPI app using the command `make docker_build_run`.
 2. Access the API at `http://localhost:8000/docs` to make predictions.

 <span style="color: #AC1555; font-weight: bold; font-size: 18px;">Usage of the API</span>